Skip to main content

 Our Geelong Pool Inspection Services

-Flat $250 inc GST — same-day Form 23 where compliant, free re-inspections, no hidden fees.
+Flat $250 — same-day Form 23 where compliant, free re-inspections, no hidden fees.

 Pool & Spa Safety Inspection